nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * **Relaxed dates**

-   It is not always necessary write it in full formal date formats, Uncle Jim allows relaxed date formats as well.
-If you don't include the full date we will use the current month or year
+   It is not always necessary to write it in full formal date formats - Uncle Jim allows relaxed date formats as well.
+If you don't include the full date, we will use the current month or year

     !!! example
         Oct 12 9pm